-I thought about framing a picture, or even buying a miniature replica, but that, to me, didn’t have much meaning.
+I thought about framing a picture or buying a miniature replica, but that didn’t have much meaning to me.
 Instead, I wanted something more special, something with a process.

-This was when I stumbled on Ruben’s art of the RUF Yellowbird and the then-new Bugatti Chiron.
-I immediately thought, “This is exactly what I want!”
+This was when I stumbled on Ruben’s art and thought, “This is exactly what I want!”

-The process to start with that was fantastic.
-Before drawing anything, we discussed what my favorite angle of the car was.
+The process was fantastic.
+Before drawing anything, we discussed my favorite angle of the car.
 We also talked about my favorite memory with the car and pictures or references that remind me of the car.

 To me, the artwork I have now represents my passion, a job that I had and my experiences and friendship moments from that time.
 All that is captured in one artwork.